4x1md/ut61e_py/README.md

 Python library for reading data from UNI-T UT61E DMM.

+## Update 12.2.2019.
+Added support to parse data you already have

+If you have raw data from your UT61E using Arduino or some other µP, check ut61e_parser_example.py file in src folder to see how it works.

 ## Overview

 This library was written as a weekend project.
 Its main goal was to learn the UNI-T UT61E data protocol.